-FY94 accomplishments were progress towards achievement of Milestone IV/II for the SSDS MK 1 system (US\$1.8 million) and continued transitioning to Engineering and Manufacturing Development (E&MD) for SSDS MK 1 version for LSD class ship, including a Preliminary Design Review and Critical Design Review (US\$13.785 million).
-The effort progressed towards RAIDS Follow-on Test and Evaluation (FOT&E) for FFG 7 class ship (US\$800,000) and initiated adaptations of the MK 1 system for installation aboard DD 963 and LHD class ships (US\$300,000).
-Engineers conducted analysis of Ship Self Defense System capabilities in support of Investment Strategies and Cost and Operational Effectiveness Analyses (COEAs) (US\$3.552 million).
-They also continued integration of a Central Identification Friend or Foe, Identification Doctrine Processor, and noncooperative target recognition programs with SSDS (US\$3.800 million), and conducted development efforts in support of Self Defense Test Ship (SDTS) and Wallops Island Test Sites (US 3.041 million).
+FY94 accomplishments included progress toward achievement of Milestone IV/II for the SSDS MK 1 system (US\$1.8 million) and continued transitioning to engineering and manufacturing development (E&MD) for the SSDS MK 1 version for the LSD class ship, including a Preliminary Design Review and Critical Design Review (US\$13.785 million).
+The effort progressed toward RAIDS Follow-on Test and Evaluation (FOT&E) for the FFG 7 class ship (US\$800,000) and initiated adaptations of the MK 1 system for installation aboard DD 963 and LHD class ships (US\$300,000).
+Engineers conducted analysis of Ship Self Defense System capabilities in support of Investment Strategies and Cost and Operational

+Effectiveness Analyses (COEAs) (US\$3.552 million).
+They also continued integration of a Central Identification Friend or Foe, Identification Doctrine Processor, and non-cooperative target recognition programs with SSDS (US\$3.8 million), and conducted development efforts in support of Self-Defense Test Ship (SDTS) and Wallops Island Test Sites (US\$3.041 million).

-In FY95, the Navy spend US\$2.143 million to completed transitioning SSDS MK 1 version to E&MD for LSD class ship.
+In FY95, the Navy spent US\$2.143 million to complete transitioning of the SSDS MK 1 version to E&MD for the LSD class ship.
 This included risk reduction studies.
-Planners put US\$700,000 to conduct advanced engineering studies to support the integration of SSDS with the Advanced Combat Direction System (ACDS) Block 1 Level 3 LHD variant in order to provide the LHD class with an Integrated Ship Defense (ISD) capability.
+Planners used US\$700,000 to conduct advanced engineering studies to support the integration of SSDS with the Advanced Combat Direction System (ACDS) Block 1 Level 3 LHD variant in order to provide the LHD class with an Integrated Ship Defense (ISD) capability.

-The budget included US\$11.200 million for continued development efforts on the SDTS to include remoting of all combat system signals, data extract capability and completed outfitting for testing.
-US\$4.335 million went into continued analysis efforts focusing on impact of Littoral Warfare environment on SSDS architecture/elements and required design improvements, to include SSDS MK 1 system adaptation/risk reduction studies for LHD, LHA, and CV/CVN class ships.
+The budget included US\$11.2 million for continued development efforts on the SDTS to include remoting of all combat system signals and data extract capability, and completion of outfitting for testing.
+US\$4.335 million went into continued analysis efforts focusing on the impact of the Littoral Warfare environment on SSDS architecture/elements and required design improvements, including SSDS MK 1 system adaptation/risk reduction studies for LHD, LHA, and CV/CVN class ships.

-FY96 accomplishments included US\$880,000 to complete Integrated Ship Defense (ISD) adaptation/risk reduction studies for LHD class ships, including a preliminary design.
-US\$2.142 million went into the continued analysis efforts focusing on required upgrades to existing elements and identifying new initiatives required to pace the evolving Anti-Ship Cruise Missile (ASCM) threat, including associated upgrades to the operation of the Self Defense Test Ship (SDTS).
+In FY96, US\$880,000 was used to complete Integrated Ship Defense (ISD) adaptation/risk reduction studies for LHD class ships, including a preliminary design.
+US\$2.142 million went into the continued analysis efforts focusing on required upgrades to existing elements and identifying new initiatives required to pace the evolving Anti-Ship Cruise Missile (ASCM) threat, including associated upgrades to the operation of the SDTS.

-US\$344,000 was used to begin ISD adaptation/risk reduction studies for LHA and CV/CVN class ships, US\$266,000 to start investigations of DoD and non-DoD technology initiatives available to address optimization of hardkill/softkill sensors and weapons, and US\$720,000 was used for forward financing of FY97 SDTS requirements due to low execution rates.
+US\$344,000 was used to begin ISD adaptation/risk reduction studies for LHA and CV/CVN class ships, US\$266,000 to investigate the DoD and non-DoD technology initiatives available to address optimization of hardkill/softkill sensors and weapons, and US\$720,000 was used for forward financing of FY97 SDTS requirements due to low execution rates.

-The FY97 plan budgeted US\$200,000 for the ISD adaptation/risk reduction studies for LHA and CVN class ships, US\$2.944 million to continue analysis and requirements efforts to update impact of the Littoral Warfare environment and continued ASCM evolution on Ship Self Defense elements, including associated upgrades to the operation of the SDTS.
-Planners would commence efforts to focus on Next Generation Ship Systems analysis.
+The FY97 plan budgeted US\$213,000 for the ISD adaptation/risk reduction studies for LHA and CVN class ships, and US\$3.098 million to continue analysis of the impact of the Littoral Warfare environment and continued ASCM evolution on ship self-defense elements, including associated upgrades to the operation of the SDTS.
+Planners began analysis of the Next Generation Ship Systems.

-US\$720,000 went into forward financing of FY98 SDTS requirements due to low execution rates with US\$1.610 million used to continue Combat Identification Friend or Foe-Ship Defense (CIFF-SD) efforts as per Congressional direction.
-US\$2.197 was planned for conducting multi-sensor diffusion efforts in conjunction with CEC and US\$16,000 reserved for the Small Business Innovation Research (SBIR) assessment.
+US\$720,000 went into forward financing of FY98 SDTS requirements due to low execution rates in FY96, with US\$1.0 million used to continue Combat Identification Friend or Foe-Ship Defense (CIFF-SD) efforts as per Congressional direction.
+US\$2.610 was planned for conducting multi-sensor diffusion efforts in conjunction with CEC.